KWAW

 KWAW, (100.3 FM) operated as Magic 100.3 is a radio station broadcasting a Rhythmic contemporary music format.
 Licensed to Garapan-Saipan, Northern Mariana Islands, the station is currently owned by Leon Padilla Ganacias.
-The station's studios are located on the first floor of the Naru Building in Susupe.
+The station's studios are located on the second floor of the RJ Commercial Building in lower Dandan.

+Magic 100.3 broadcasters believe in providing real music variety, so listeners can enjoy a vast catalogue of known and unknown tracks, from Country to Dance, Hip-Hop to Classical, Jazz to Alternative, Rock to Folk, Blues to Ethnic, and much more.

+Magic 100.3 Fm is CNMI's best variety music station!
+The station which is closest to your heart.
+Feels like MAGIC!